Can third parties obtain my MAC address?

 DNS rebinding

-In our case, TTL is set deliberately short so that your device keeps making requests.
+In our case, TTL is set deliberately short, so your device keeps making requests.
 Meanwhile, your browser executes a malicious script from that website.
 When the TTL quickly expires, your device makes another request – and the response returns a local IP, such as 192.168.1.1, belonging to your home router.

 Is this a concern for my business?